nabilelmaa/paradgims-nbl/observable/rxjs/README.md

 ### 5. What are observers?

-- These are objects that are interested in receiving updates or notifications from a subject (or observable) when its state changes.
-Observers are registered with the observable and are notified when the observable's state changes.
+- These are objects that are interested in receiving updates or notifications from a subject observable when its state changes.
+Observers are registered with the subject and are notified when the observable's state changes.

 ### 6. What is an Observable in the context of Reactive Extensions (Rx)?